OmniMotion-X: Versatile Multimodal Whole-Body Motion Generation: Experiments

 \subsection{Implementation Details}

 Our method employs a Transformer Encoder architecture~\cite{attention} with 8 layers and 8 attention heads, featuring a hidden dimension of \( d_{\text{model}} = 1536~(128 \times 12)\), where $128$ represents the embedding size per each of the $12$ body parts, and a feedforward dimension of $3072$.
 Training is performed on a single H800 GPU through progressive conditioning: starting with text-only training for $460K$ steps, then adding reference motion for another $460K$ steps, followed by global spatiotemporal control for $230K$ steps, and finally incorporating full audio conditions for $920K$ steps.
 The corresponding batch sizes are $48$, $48$, $48$, and $16$, respectively.
 We optimize with AdamW using an initial learning rate of \(1 \times 10^{-4}\) (reset for new conditions) and a cosine schedule decaying to \(1 \times 10^{-5}\) within the first $460K$ steps.
 The default length of motion reference and prediction is $150$.
+During training and testing, the reference motion \(\mathbf{c}_{r}\) is provided by the preceding segment of the ground-truth sequence, which shares the same temporal length as the motion to be generated, or is set to null.
+At inference, this capability is extended to accommodate user-defined motions, enabling customized and interactive generation.
 More implementation details are provided in supplementary material.